BrenoOsvaldoFunicheli/naveapi/README.md

     * Retrive: return the specific
     * Update: alter project by JSON information
     * Delete: delete the registry
+    * filters: Some user can filter search by project name
     * observation: all registry of this model only can accessed by his own owner and this data need authentication.